sccn/sccn.github.io/tutorials/09_source/EEG_sources.md

 Then calculate a volumetric leadfield matrix using Fieldtrip function *ft_prepare_leadfield*.
 Note that the head model is also used to assess whether a given voxel is within or outside the brain.
-(Note: Please ensure that the Fieldtrip-lite plugin is installed.
-If not, please go to File → Manage EEGLAB extensions to install the Fieldtrip-lite plugin in EEGLAB.)

 ``` matlab